 Notice finally that while the state of my mind at t(n) is a huge influence upon the state of my body at t(n+1), there are many others, urged by other completed events of becoming – from events passed, from its past – both within and without the body (e.g., the burp incipient at t(n) and the gunshot in the next room at the same instant, neither of which could have been accounted for by the mind at t(n)).
 They affect the state of my body at t(n+1), which in turn influences the state of my mind at t(n+2).

 In short, the state of an entity is a function of events in its past and of its operations upon those data.
-Thus the past of the body and of the mind influence the character of the present of the mind; the character of the present of the mind in turn influences the future both of the body and of the mind.
+Thus the past of the body and of the mind influence the character of the present moment of the mind; the character of the present moment of the mind in turn influences the future both of the body and of the mind.
 Put differently: the past of the mind is integrated in the present both of the body and of the mind; the past of the body is integrated in the present both of the mind and of the body.

 To complete the picture – or, at any rate, this painfully abbreviated version of the picture – qualia are aspects of present moments of becoming.
 Phenomenal experience per se is what it is like to become.

-This scheme smells a bit dualistic, in that it has the occasions of mind and body cooking along beside each other, disparate, the past and present of each influencing the futures of both.
+This scheme smells a bit dualistic, in that it has the occasions of mind and body cooking alongside each other and disparate, the past and present of each influencing the futures of both.
 But it isn’t.
 Rather, it is a hierarchical network, in which each node is an integration and synecdoche – and thus, both a resonance and a hologram – of its whole past.
 Think of the king and his subjects: they cook along together, disparate, and the past and present moments of each influence the futures of both.
 But they are fundamentally the same sorts of being, and so there is no difficulty in seeing *how* they influence each other.

 No more difficulty than we have in explaining causal influence per se, anyway.